-4 Usage
+5 Usage

-4.1 Using JaxoDraw
+5.1 Using JaxoDraw

 - Terminology

 - Execution

 - Command line parameters

 - Drawing

 - Setting resources

 - Colors

 - Text

 - Grouping

 - Tabbing

 - Using the clipboard

-- Importing LaTeX files

-- Watch file mode
+- · Watch file mode

+- Attach/Detach

+- Keyboard shortcuts

 - Plugins

 - Comments and bug reports

-4.1.1 Terminology
+5.1.1 Terminology

 Object

 An object is the collection of points, with optional associated values, that makes up one entity of a Feynman diagram.
 Examples are blobs, lines, arcs, boxes, loops, etc. The associated values can be used to change the appearance of an object, like color, line width, photon amplitude, and several other features.